thinkshout/mandrill/README.txt

 ## INSTALLATION NOTES

+ * The Mandrill library must be downloaded into your libraries folder.
+It's available at: https://bitbucket.org/mailchimp/mandrill-api-php/downloads ("Tags" tab) or by using the included example drush make file.
+   Proper libraries structure:

+   - libraries/
+     - mandrill/
+       - docs/
+       - src/
+         - Mandrill.php
+         - Mandrill/
+       - LICENSE
+       - composer.json

 * If you previously installed version 1.3, you will get the following error message when enabling the mandrill_template module: